sophalHong/prolinux-vagrant-k8s/README.md

-# vagrant-k8s-installer
+# prolinux-vagrant-k8s
+Install Kubernetes cluster on ProLinux OS.

-This project was based on work from [ galexrt / k8s-vagrant-multi-node](https://github.com/galexrt/k8s-vagrant-multi-node) by [@galexrt](https://github.com/galexrt), now it is mostly independent.
+This project is based on work from [ galexrt / k8s-vagrant-multi-node](https://github.com/galexrt/k8s-vagrant-multi-node) by [@galexrt](https://github.com/galexrt) to create Kubernetes cluster.

 A demo of the start and destroy of a cluster can be found here: [README.md Demo section](#demo).